cbor-wg/cddl/draft-ietf-cbor-cddl.md

 often not found in regular expression libraries; specification writers may want to use this feature sparingly.
-Similar considerations apply to Unicode character classes; where these are used, the specification SHOULD identify which Unicode versions are addressed.
+Similar considerations apply to Unicode character classes; where these are used, the specification that employs CDDL SHOULD identify which Unicode versions are addressed.

 Other surprises for infrequent users of XSD regular expressions may
 include: